baseplate-admin/new_blog/posts/why-i-switched-from-svelte-5-to-htmx-and-django/index.md

 tags: htmx, svelte, django, coreproject
 ---

 `svelte` is the most popular framework ( or in [2021](https://insights.stackoverflow.com/survey/2021#section-most-loved-dreaded-and-wanted-web-frameworks) that was the case ).
-There's no debate over the fact that [svelte does some things right](https://medium.com/@arxpoetica/top-5-reasons-you-should-use-svelte-on-your-current-project-right-now-e2f6835e904f).
+There's no debate over the fact that [`svelte` does some things right](https://medium.com/@arxpoetica/top-5-reasons-you-should-use-svelte-on-your-current-project-right-now-e2f6835e904f).

-Pros of svelte:
+Pros of `svelte`:
 * No virtual DOM
 * Less boilerplate
-* Truly reactive ( or it was before svelte 5 )
+* Truly reactive ( or it was before `svelte` 5 )

 So if `svelte` is a bag of goodies, why move away from it?